[View In Bulgarian]

 Vassil Bebelekov, beloved husband, adoring father, cherished son, loving brother, gracious friend, generous teacher, and master musician passed away suddenly on July 31, 2016 in Mendocino, CA, where he was performing and teaching at Lark Camp.
 Always loving, encouraging, supporting, and challenging his family, friends, students, and colleagues, Bati Vasko brought out the best in us.

-This website is dedicated to keep our memories of Vasil alive.
+This website is dedicated to keeping our memories of Vassil alive.
 Feel free to share memories, stories, pictures, and videos.
 Your thoughts, prayers, and love bring great comfort to the Bebelekovi.

 In honor of Vassil, here is a glimpse into his life and legacy:

 A pillar of the global Bulgarian community and true bearer of the living Bulgarian heritage, his musical legacy impacted countless students and peers.
 Born in the Rhodope mountain town of Devin, he was inspired to a life of folk music by village traditions and his grandfather, who played kaba gajda, a low pitched majestic sounding bagpipe specific to his home region in southern Bulgaria.
 Vassil joined Sto Kaba Gaida, an ensemble of 100 bagpipes, at age 11.
 He went on to graduate from the folk music school in Shiroka Luka, a special high school dedicated to preserving traditional music, songs, and dance.
 Vassil continued his musical education and graduated with honors from the Plovdiv Folk Music Conservatory, the highest level of traditional music education obtainable in Bulgaria.